Tax Guide for Liquor Store Operators and Owners

 Flavored Tobacco Ban

-California Health and Safety Code section 104559.5 prohibits a tobacco retailer, or any of the tobacco retailer's agents or employees, from selling, offering for sale, or possessing with the intent to sell or offer for sale, a flavored tobacco product or a tobacco product flavor enhancer.
+California Health and Safety Code section 104559.5 prohibits a tobacco retailer, or any of the tobacco retailer's agents or employees, from selling, offering for sale, or possessing with the intent to sell or offer for sale, flavored cigarettes, flavored tobacco products, or tobacco product flavor enhancers.

-We may inspect any place where evidence may be found of a violation of the FTPB or the provisions of the UTL.
+We may inspect any place where evidence of a violation of the FTPB or the UTL may be found.

 For more information, see Tax Guide for Cigarettes and Tobacco Products.